Bridgedale Lightweight T2 Merino Sport Socks Review

 In terms of the big toe rubbing it's been completely mitigated for me, which makes long runs all the more comfortable.
 The level of padding is great, yet they don't feel excessive or like they are filling the shoes too much due to the mesh between the pads.

 As they aren't toe socks I have been using anti chafe between my toes to reduce the risk of blistering.
-This Life Jacket bar is a current favourite for ease of application (they've recently become a sponsor of Threshold too, the folks behind Race To The Stones).
+Squirrel's Nut Butter is my favourite: easy to apply, effective and lasts all day,

 The only issue I've had so far is the vent across the top of the toes rubbed a little on the edge of my fourth toe on one of the runs.
 Anti chafe on that spot stopped it.